That-One-Nerd/BetterLightStrips/README.md

 ### Using States

 To use a state, you must request it.
-You can request a particular state for one or more segments with `LightScheduler.requestState(String)`.
+You can request a particular state for one or more segments with `LightScheduler.requestState()`.
 The state is applied to all segments that defined a state with the name given.

 The function returns a `LightStatusRequest` object.
 It represents the request itself in the scheduler.
 There are two supported ways to handle a request object.
 You can either treat it as a toggle, or treat it as a disposable object.